Starting the project

 confinement: devmode # use 'strict' once you have the right plugs and slots

 snapcraft.yaml is mandatory and is basic metadata for the snap.

 base: A foundation snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
-For most snaps, this should be
+The template defaults to using

 version: The current version of the snap.
 This is just a human readable string.
 All snap uploads will get an incremental snap revision, which is independent from this version.
 It’s separated so that you can upload multiple times the same snap for the same architecture with the same version.
 See it as a string that indicates to your user the current version, like “stable”, “2.0”, etc.

 summary: A short, one-line summary or tag-line for your snap.

 description: A longer description of the snap.
 It can span over multiple lines if prefixed with the ‘|’ character.

 grade: Can be used by the publisher to indicate the quality confidence in the build.
 The store will prevent publishing ‘devel’ grade builds to the ‘stable’ channel.

 confinement: A snap’s confinement level is the degree of isolation it has from your system, and there are three levels:

 classic snaps have open access to system resources and devmode snaps run as strict but with open access to the system.
 The latter is ideal for development, but your snap will need move from devmode to be published.
 See Snap confinement for more details.